 You can configure either of these optional properties for media segments in CMAF-packetized HLS streams.

-In Wowza Streaming Engine™ media server software version 4.7.8 and later, you can control whether EXT-X-PROGRAM-DATE-TIME tags are added to chunklists in CMAF HLS live streams.
-By default, the tags are not added in CMAF HLS streams.
-The EXT-X-PROGRAM-DATE-TIME tag associates an absolute date and time with the first sample of a chunk (or segment).
-This date and time can be used as a basis for seeking, for display, or for other purposes, such as for enabling a client to compute latency to the encoder or for synchronizing chunklist refresh times with an encoder.
+|cupertinoEnableProgramDateTime||Boolean||(Available from version 4.7.8) Specifies whether EXT-X-PROGRAM-DATE-TIME tags are added to media playlists.
+The EXT-X-PROGRAM-DATE-TIME tag associates an absolute date and time with the first sample of media segment.
+This date and time can be used as a basis for seeking, for display, or for other purposes, such as for enabling a client to compute latency to the encoder or for synchronizing media playlist refresh times with an encoder.
+The default is false.

 Note: When enabled for an edge application in a CMAF live stream repeater application, the EXT-X-PROGRAM-DATE-TIME tag represents the time the edge server's packetizer received the media (or data) sent over the repeater connection.

-<HTTPStreamer> <Properties> <Property> <Name>cupertinoEnableProgramDateTime</Name> <Value>true</Value> <Type>Boolean</Type> </Property> </Properties> </HTTPStreamer>
+<HTTPStreamer> <Properties> <Property> <Name>cupertinoEnableProgramDateTime</Name> <Value>true</Value> <Type>Boolean</Type> </Property> <Property> <Name>cupertinoSegmentHoldBack</Name> <Value>1.0</Value> <Type>Double</Type> </Property> </Properties> </HTTPStreamer>

 - Save your changes and restart Wowza Streaming Engine.